serviceberry3/image_captioning/README.md

     5. For Tensorflow 2, change to use tf.compat.v1.flags instead of tf.app.flags, and tf.compat.v1 in general instead of tf (in many files, including model.py)
     6. Replace tf.contrib.layers with Tf Slim
     7. Follow instructions here, in general: https://www.tensorflow.org/guide/migrate
-    8. Some other quirks of Python3 vs. older versions of python, like using items() instead of iteritmes() on a dict
+    8. Some other quirks of Python3 vs. older versions of python, like using items() instead of iteritems() on a dict
 * 12/14/22
     9. Change the all_captions(), createIndex(), and init() functions in coco.py to optionally pull the COCO image url instead of creating the local filename for each image.
     10. Add comments (walk through/understand code), improve variable names, and reduce lines of code in coco.py, dataset.py, main.py, and vocabulary.py.